Abhi-creator1/RobotArm-IKdsolver/README.md

 5. **Run the nodes**:
     Start the interactive marker publisher and other necessary nodes:
     ```bash
-    ros2 run <your_package_name> interactive_marker_publisher
+    ros2 launch my_robot_arm display.launch.py
     ```

 ## Usage
 1. **Launch RViz** and load the robot model.
 You should see the 4DOF robotic arm along with interactive markers.
-2. **Move the interactive marker** to the desired position to control the robot's end effector.
+2. **Move the interactive marker** to the desired position to control the robot's TCP.
 3. The inverse kinematics will be calculated, and the robot's joints will move accordingly.

-## Acknowledgements
-- ROS2 (Robot Operating System 2) for the core framework
-- RViz for visualization
-- All contributors to ROS2 packages and open-source libraries used in this project

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.